 Upholding Business Ethics and Integrity

-By signing the Integrity Charter, BEA is committed to fostering a sound bank culture and reiterating the Code of Conduct.
+By signing the Integrity Charter, BEA is strengthening its sound bank culture and reiterating its commitment to the Bank's Code of Conduct.
 We have appointed an integrity officer to assist the Bank in the oversight and implementation of good governance.
-We also provide integrity training to staff, as well as report suspected corruption, fraud and other illicit activities to the ICAC or other law enforcement agencies promptly.
+We also provide integrity training to staff and promptly report suspected corruption, fraud and other illicit activities to the ICAC or other law enforcement agencies promptly.

 For more details about the Integrity Charter, please visit ICAC’s website.